-PRE-APPROVAL FORM FOR DEALINGS IN COMPANY SECURITIES
+APPENDIX 3.1 PRE-APPROVAL FORM FOR DEALINGS IN COMPANY SECURITIES

-Name:

-Tel:

-Fax:

-Name of director o whom pre-approva n for

-Proposed Transaction ons:

-Securities Name Stock Code Details of transaction (e.g. buy or sell) No. of securities Exchange Traded (Y/N)

-Prevention of Insider that the above propo Chief Executive Offi undertake to provide proposed transactions Dealing and M sed transactions cer's Dealing P any further info n of any Inside Informatio arket Misconduct Policy (the are not otherwise prohibite olicy or by the Disclosure ormation requested by the he Insider Dea ed by the Comp of Inside Info ling Policy )) and pany's Directors'/ormation Policy.
-I

-I acknowledge that:

-(a) a record of the p proposed transact ions will be kept by the Cor mpany;

-(b) pre-approval, if is granted; and granted, is valid for five trading days comm nencing from the e date on which it

-s (as defined in must not take place during the Directors'/Chief Execut

-Applicant's Signature : Date:

-Approved/Rejected B y:Secretary to t
+Name • Tel: Fax: Relate of director of ed Person for oproval is sou whom Propo sed Transact ions: Secur rities Name Stock Code Details of transaction (e.g. buy or sell) No. of securities Exchange Traded (Y/N) and the Director Information Compa nat the above ors'/Chief Exnation Policy. proposed xecutive I unde traı Offi ertak d Market Misconduct Policy (the Insactions are not otherwise prohiticer's Dealing Policy or by the to provide any further informations toposed transactions. bited by the e Disclosure Company's of Inside (a) a record of t he propos ed tı ransactions will be kept by the Con npany; (b) pre-approval, if granted, is valid for five trading days commencing from the date on which it is granted; and dealings in Company Securities must not take place during the Blackout Periods and Special Blackout Periods (as defined in the Directors'/Chief Executive Officer's Dealing Policy) (if any) specified by the Company.
+Applic cant's Signatui re: Date: Appro ved/Rejected • ury to the Board Date:

-CONFIRMATION AND STATEMENT OF INTERESTS
+APPENDIX 3.2 CONFIRMATION AND STATEMENT OF INTERESTS